Welcome to Ditchling Archery Club.

 Welcome to our website – and maybe, soon, welcome to our club.

-Archery is a sport for all ages and we welcome Juniors from age 8.
-When at a club venue we require that Juniors under 15 are at all times accompanied by their parent or guardian.
+Archery is a sport for all ages, and we welcome juniors from age 10.
+When at a club venue we require that juniors under 16 are always accompanied by their parent or guardian.

-I enjoy the technical side of archery, and there certainly can be a lot to absorb and do.
-I make my bowstrings and arrows, but most members buy their equipment ready made and assembled, the choice is yours.
+I really enjoy the technical side of archery, and there certainly can be a lot to absorb and do.
+I make my bowstrings and arrows, but most members buy their equipment readymade and assembled, the choice is yours.
+We can help you with any questions regarding maintenance of your equipment and tuning.

-As with any sport, you can take it to a level that suits you; either doing it just for fun, or challenging yourself by entering one or more of the many competitions run by archery clubs locally or across the country.
+As with any sport, you can take it to a level that suits you; either doing it just for fun or challenging yourself by entering one or more of the many competitions run by archery clubs locally, Nationally or even internationally.
 Over the years we have had members develop their skill enough to compete at county, and even national, level.

-There are of course rules to shooting any particular style and these are set by the National Governing Body for archery in Great Britain, Archery GB.
+There are of course rules to shooting any bow style and these are set by the National Governing Body for archery in Great Britain, Archery GB.
 Our club is proud to be affiliated to Archery GB, and we operate under their rules and guidelines.
+You don’t need to know every rule but need to follow the basic rules regarding safe shooting.
+If you join one of our beginners’ courses, we will teach you these.
 Our membership fee includes elements that fund archery at both national and regional level.
+Archery GB also is a member of World Archery which in turn allows you as an archer to shoot in any country that is affiliated to World Archery.

 Thank you for finding our website, I hope you have a look around and perhaps have your interest sparked to get in contact with us and explore archery with us further, whether you are new to the sport, a returning or current archer.